Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Introduction

-The construction of descriptors that are able to achieve good prediction performance on different properties, as well as at different conditions, is a challenging task.
-For example, in the case of gas adsorption at high pressure, guest molecules tend to occupy the entire void space in a material.
-Thus, accessible surface area is commonly used in predictive models.
-In contrast, for gas adsorption at low pressures, the guest molecules aggregate in the strongly binding regions of the material's pore --- standard structural descriptors are not able to capture this information as well.
-Additionally, chemical interactions of the system are important in determining some gas adsorption properties; this information also needs to be encoded in material descriptors.
+Creating a universal representation from the input material structure, suitable for all different prediction tasks, is incredibly complicated.
+Typically, domain experts select specific features as the model input, usually tailored to making predictions about a particular property of interest.
+Often, this approach requires a large amount of manual processing to extract the necessary features \cite{simon2015best}.
+For example, in the case of gas adsorption at high pressure, guest molecules tend to occupy the entire void space in a material, so void fraction can be used in predictive models.
+In contrast, for gas adsorption at low pressures, the guest molecules aggregate in the strongly binding regions of the material's pore---standard structural descriptors are not able to capture this information as well.
+Additionally, chemical interactions of the system, in particular local strong adsorption sites, are important in determining some gas adsorption properties; this information also needs to be encoded in material descriptors.

-The current state of the field suggests a significant need and potential payoff for the development of robust generic descriptors that would support machine learning models across many targets.
-Much of the previous work in this area has focused on using basic porosity descriptors such as accessible surface area (ASA), largest cavity diameter (LCD), and pore limiting diameter (PLD) \cite{doi:10.1021/acscombsci.5b00188, doi:10.1021/acscombsci.7b00056, doi:10.1021/jacs.9b11084, moosavi2020, doi:10.1021/acs.chemmater.8b02257}.
-Although these features perform well for some target properties, there is a lot of room for improvement in capturing finer description of the pore structures.
-Moreover, it is hard to interpret these features in terms of the specific porous frameworks that make up nanoporous materials.

-In this paper, we use an alternative to these standard structural descriptors.
-We apply topological data analysis, specifically, persistent homology \cite{edelsbrunner2007}, to compute signatures of the channels and voids in the pores of the material, recording their number and size.
-These topological signatures are then converted to vector representations, allowing supervised machine learning algorithms to use them as input for predicting target material properties.
-The topological features we compute are generic, not tailored to a specific application.
-Instead, the labels in the training data allow machine learning algorithms to decide which subset of the features is important to a particular target prediction.
-As we demonstrate, these topological descriptors beat the standard structural descriptors in predicting a variety of materials properties.

-We previously introduced this approach with an application to learning zeolite methane adsorption across different pressures \cite{krishnapriyan2020}, where we showed that topological descriptors consistently outperformed conventional structural descriptors.
-In this paper, we extend this technique to MOFs and demonstrate its merit for more complicated structures with significantly more diverse elemental compositions.

-There has been previous work applying topological data analysis to nanoporous materials \cite{lee2017}.
-This work used standard metrics for unsupervised clustering of crystal structures based on their topological signatures.
-We instead use topological signatures with supervised machine learning to predict a material property, allowing us to identify the parts of the signature (and thus, the material structure) important for the prediction.